codmpm/node-red-contrib-loxone/README.md

 It enables you to connect the Loxone Miniserver directly to node-red and work with the data on occuring events.
 For example you could hook-up an mqtt-node to push Loxone's data to an mqtt-broker.
-Also you could, for example, switch something in the miniserver cause somebody tweeted something...
+Also you could, for example, switch something in the miniserver cause somebody tweeted...

-The connection to the miniserver is encrypted (hashed) via node-lox-ws-api, AES-256-CBC is possible.
+The connection to the miniserver is encrypted (hashed) via node-lox-ws-api, AES-256-CBC for command encryption is possible.
 It is kept alive via `node-lox-ws-api`.

+**This is the first release to npm.
+Consider it as a testing/beta release!**

 > Help, pull requests and feedback in general are very welcome!